 Cultivate love for nature, interest in learning nature.

-materials: plates with snow, napkins.
+Materials: plates with snow, napkins.

-GCD progress:
+GCD move:

 1. Motivational and incentive stage.